Samidarex/pricecheckhub/README.md

 ## Overview

 PriceCheckHub simplifies web scraping and information retrieval by providing a unified platform for searching and organizing data from different websites.
 Whether you need to compare prices, gather product information, or monitor changes, PriceCheckHub has got you covered.

+## Disclaimer
+This project is meant for educational and personal use only.
+I do not endorse or encourage any unauthorized scraping activities that violate the terms of service of websites or any legal regulations.
+Users are responsible for using this project in compliance with applicable laws and regulations.

 ## Features